llbbllbb2000/CS144/writeups/lab1.md

 Lab 1 Writeup
 =============

-My name: [your name here]
+My name: llbbllbb2000

-My SUNet ID: [your sunetid here]

-I collaborated with: [list sunetids here]
+I collaborated with: myself

-I would like to thank/reward these classmates for their help: [list sunetids here]

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 3 hours to do.

-Program Structure and Design of the StreamReassembler:
+Program Structure and Design of the StreamReassembler: two loop back vectors
-[]

 Implementation Challenges:
-[]
+First : the problem with eof.
+The data may be in eof, but the Bytestream has not yet read it because of the unordered sequence.
+Second : the index may less than _next_index
+Third : when the data's size is bigger than capacity: I forget to clean the cache and to sum up to _next_index

 Remaining Bugs:
-[]
+All pass

-- Optional: I had unexpected difficulty with: [describe]
+- Optional: I had unexpected difficulty with: the data structure I should use to cache strings

-- Optional: I think you could make this lab better by: [describe]

-- Optional: I was surprised by: [describe]

-- Optional: I'm not sure about: [describe]